 If CCC is trending downward relative to previous periods, that would be a positive sign, whereas CCC trending upward points towards potential inefficiencies in the business model.

-- Higher CCC: A higher cash conversion cycle means the real cash flow profile of the company deviates further from how it is portrayed on the income statement.
+- High Cash Conversion Cycle → A higher cash conversion cycle means the real cash flow profile of the company deviates further from how it is portrayed on the income statement.

-- Lower CCC: Low CCCs are often a byproduct of clearing out inventory quickly, possessing bargaining power over suppliers, and having payment collection processes in place that are effective at retrieving cash from customers that paid on credit.
+- Low Cash Conversion Cycle → Low CCCs are often a byproduct of clearing out inventory quickly, possessing bargaining power over suppliers, and having payment collection processes in place that are effective at retrieving cash from customers who paid on credit.

-CCCs that are high relative to the industry benchmark indicate that a larger proportion of the company’s cash is tied up in its operations – for instance, the company might be holding onto inventory in its storage facilities for an extensive duration of time before those items are sold.
+CCCs that are high relative to the industry benchmark indicate that a larger proportion of the company’s cash is tied up in its operations.
+For instance, the company might hold inventory in its storage facilities for an extensive duration before those items are sold.

 For an unprofitable company with steep losses, this freely available cash helped fund Amazon’s growth initiatives and played an influential role in shaping the company into what it is today.